Skip to content

 Your baby is the size of a kumquat

-If you haven't had your first prenatal appointment yet, it's likely scheduled for this week or next.
-This is the visit where things get real: you'll hear or see cardiac activity, get blood work done, and start building a relationship with your provider that will last the next 30 weeks.
+If your first prenatal visit hasn't happened yet, it's probably coming this week or next.
+This is the appointment where things get real: you'll see or hear cardiac activity, get blood work done, and start building a relationship with the provider who'll walk this road with you for the next 30 weeks.
+One thing to think about: how you want to handle the news.
+Many parents start sharing around week 12, but there's no rule.
+Do what feels right for your family.

 For dads